pete-naish/js-component-boilerplate/readme.md

 - `src/assets/js/functions/components/componentName.js`
 - `src/assets/js/functions/components/componentName--with-comments.js`

+Just do a find & replace.

 `checkEmptyInput.js`, `responsiveTables.js`, `componentName.js`, and `componentName--with-comments.js` are example files that show how this architecture can be used in different ways.
 Files inside `js/functions/components` are for components that have hooks in your HTML as shown below.
 Files inside `js/functions/global` are for functions (IIFEs) that run without hooks in your HTML.
-The `responsiveTables` example adds wrappers around tables that may be inside CMS-editable content areas, so adding hooks is not possible.
+For example, `responsiveTables.js` adds wrappers around tables that may be inside CMS-editable content areas, so adding hooks is not possible.
 Files inside `js/functions/helpers` are little snippets (IIFEs again) that can be used elsewhere in your application.
-The `checkEmptyInput` example simply lets you check if a field is empty, and adds a temporary class if it is.
+For example, `checkEmptyInput.js` lets you check if a field is empty, and adds a temporary error class to the field if it is empty.

 When creating an HTML component that requires JavaScript, add a `data-component` attribute to the hightest level container available.
 For example: